Skip to main content

 Dark Patterns

-Dark Patterns: Many websites, apps, social media, search engines use technical ways to make us click, buy, subscribe and reveal personal data.
-How do you recognise these manipulation techniques and how can you avoid them?
-The European Consumer Centre…
+Dark patterns: Many websites, apps, social media and search engines use technical means to get us to click, buy, subscribe and reveal personal information.
+How can you spot and avoid these manipulation techniques?
+We provide the answers.

 Scam with online trading.